rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 ### TASKS

+- change "username" in comments to "Name"

 - add modernizr library for logo (DONE)
 - create and code for PNG fallbacks on logo (NEED FOR SMALLER SIZES)

 - place categories in footer for Bookshelf
 - style individual bookshelf pages
 - style main Bookshelf page

 - add link/text in footer to point people to Subscribe page (DONE)
 - set up Subscribe functionality on Subscribe page - weekly updates and blog posts (need access to their Mailchimp account for this)